Lemonszz/Biome-Makeover-Docs/content/notes/config/tags.md

 - `biomemakeover:beaches` - Biomes the [Helmit Crabs](notes/mob/helmit_crab) will spawn in.
 - `biomemakeover:spawns_tumbleweed` - Biomes that [Tumbleweed](notes/mob/tumbleweed) will spawn in
 - `biomemakeover:swamp_bonemeal` - Biomes that [Swamp Bonemealing](notes/mechanic/swamp_bonemealing) will work

+## Enchantments
+Enchantment tags are located in `data/biomemakeover/tags/enchantment/`

+- `biomemakeover:altar_curse_excluded` - Curses in this tag wont be selected by the altar`
+- `biomemakeover:altar_cant_upgrade` - Enchantments in this tag can't be upgraded